andychiare/blog/_posts/xxxx-xx-xx-creating-webcomponents-with-stencil.markdown

 }
 ```

-The first `.tsx` will contain the following TypeScript code:
+The `.tsx` file will contain the following TypeScript code:

 ```typescript
 import  { Component } from  '@stencil/core';